 In the ordinary course of business, there is inherent uncertainty in quantifying our income tax positions.
 We assess income tax positions for all years subject to examination based upon our evaluation of the facts, circumstances and information available at the reporting date.
 For those tax positions where it is more likely than not that a tax benefit will be sustained, we have recorded an amount having greater than 50% likelihood of being realized upon ultimate settlement with a taxing authority assumed to have full knowledge of all relevant information.
-For those income tax positions where it is not more likely than not that a tax benefit has been recognized in the financial statements.
-Our reserve for uncertain tax positions was \$55.3 million at December 31, 2021, exclusive of penalties and interest.
+For those income tax positions where it is not more likely than not that a tax benefit will be sustained, no tax benefit has been recognized in the financial statements.
+Our reserve for uncertain tax positions was \$51.8 million at December 31, 2022, exclusive of penalties and interest.
 Where applicable, associated interest expense has also been recognized as a component of interest expense.